-\section{Proof of Theorem \ref{THM:FLUCTUATIONS_LOW_TEMP}}
+\subsubsection{Proof of Theorem \ref{thm:cond_CLT}}

-Now we turn to the proof of the fluctuation results presented in Theorem \ref{THM:FLUCTUATIONS_LOW_TEMP}.
-We prove the statement conditional on $S_{\nu}>0$ for each group $\nu$.
-Let $m^{*}$ be defined as in the statement of Theorem \ref{THM:FLUCTUATIONS_LOW_TEMP}.
-We define the function $\tilde{F}$ as we did for $M=2$ in (\ref{eq:F_tilde}) by setting $t:=\tanh x$ for all $x\in\mathbb{R}^{M}$ and normalising afterwards so that $\tilde{F}(\pm m^{*})=0$:
+Now we turn to the proof of the conditional CLT presented in Theorem \ref{thm:cond_CLT}.
+We prove the statement for heterogeneous coupling matrices conditional on $S_{\nu}>0$ for each group $\nu$.
+The other statements can be shown analogously.
+Let $\bar{m}$ and $m$ be defined as in Theorem \ref{thm:cond_CLT}.
+We define the function $\tilde{F}$ such that its value at the global minimum is 0: